lixingcong/minivtun-xor-only/README.md

-This is a patched verion of minivtun.
+This is a patched version of minivtun.

 - Remove all ciphers and dependency of openssl

-- Add simple XOR, for test purpose only.
+- Add simple cipher: XOR, for fast/test purpose only